syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Types.md

 ## Inversed

-Axis can be inverted by using the [IsInversed]() property.
+Axis can be inverted using the [IsInversed]() property.
 The default value of this property is `False`.

 {% tabs %}